 Requesting a talk/seminar/workshop

 It is advisable to book a talk giving as much advance notice as possible as Shauna’s calendar fills up quickly each year.
-Expenses such as petrol and overnight accommodation if required needs to be met by the host organisation.
+There is a speaker fee and expenses such as petrol and overnight accommodation if required need to be met by the host organisation.
+Arrangements can be negotiated.

-Ancestors in Church: Using Church Publications – This talk explores an underutilised resource that can provide information on our ancestors not likely to be found elsewhere.
+Ancestors in Church: Using Church Publications – This talk explores a little known resource that can provide information on our ancestors not likely to be found elsewhere.

 Archives You May Not Know But Should – This talk highlights a variety of archives that researchers may not be aware of for genealogy research.
 It seeks to make researchers more aware of archival resources that may or may not be online.